darlinghq/darling-docs/src/darling-shell.md

 including the top-level `/Applications`, `/Users` and `/System` directories.
 The original Linux filesystem is visible as a separate partition that's mounted on `/Volumes/SystemRoot`.
-When running macOS programs under Darling, you'll likely want them to access files in you home folder; to make this convenient, there's a `LinuxHome` symlink in your Darling home folder that points to your Linux home folder, as seen from inside the container; additionally, standard directories such as `Downloads` in your Darling home folder are symlinked to the
+When running macOS programs under Darling, you'll likely want them to access files in your home folder; to make this convenient, there's a `LinuxHome` symlink in your Darling home folder that points to your Linux home folder, as seen from inside the container; additionally, standard directories such as `Downloads` in your Darling home folder are symlinked to the